Electricity Maps Blog

 10 min

 Austria is interconnected with eight neighboring countries: Switzerland, Germany, the Czech Republic, Slovakia, Slovenia, Italy, Hungary, and Liechtenstein.
 To meet demand requirements, Austria was a net importer of electricity between 2021 and 2022, importing massively from Germany and the Czech Republic.
 During this period, electricity consumed in Austria was on average composed of 13% of electricity imported from Germany and 20% of electricity imported from the Czech Republic.
-Both zones have a much higher production-based carbon intensity than Austria therefore the carbon intensity of imported electricity in Austria can differentiate strongly from the carbon intensity of the electricity produced within the zone.
+Both zones have a much higher production-based carbon intensity than Austria therefore the carbon intensity of imported electricity in Austria can strongly differ from the carbon intensity of the electricity locally generated.
 On average, during the years 2021 and 2022, imported electricity from Germany and the Czech Republic had a respective carbon intensity of 450gCO2eq/kWh and 545gCO2eq/kWh, while electricity produced in Austria had an average carbon intensity of 130gCO2eq/kWh.